Twitch hate raids are more than just a Twitch problem, and they’re only getting worse

 “We have a zero-tolerance policy against hate and violence of any kind on the platform and proactively monitor our service for activity that violates our Terms of Service and Community Guidelines, including raiding,” said a Discord spokesperson.
 “When we become aware of such activity, we take immediate action, including banning users and shutting down servers, and when appropriate, engaging with authorities.”

-The problem, as outlined by Larsh and Leppely, is that users either just make new Discords or abandon old ones before they can ever get shut down in the first place.
+The problem, as outlined by Larsh and Leppely, is that users either just make new Discord severs or abandon old ones before they can ever get shut down in the first place.
 Meanwhile, many of these servers lock new users out until a trusted member has vouched for them, making it difficult to infiltrate and report servers for specific indiscretions.

 Similarly, when individual users get banned, they just make new accounts.
 In chat logs reviewed by The Post, there are multiple instances of users complaining about how their accounts have gotten banned or requesting access for new accounts.
 In this way, Discord’s problem mirrors Twitch’s problem: It’s easy to create an account — perhaps too easy.
 As long as that remains the case, harassing groups can attack like hydras, unafraid to lose one, two, or three hundred heads if it means they damage their targets.